nuket/WebWebcam/README.md

 # WebWebcam

-Preview the output from your webcam using modern browsers.
+Preview webcam output and control exposure settings using a modern browser.

-It also allows you to control exposure settings.
+## Rationale (🤦🏻‍♂️)

-I've written this because Microsoft's Camera App is a nightmare on Corporate PCs and I wasted about an hour with a colleague trying to install it on a locked-down Windows machine.
+I wrote this because Microsoft's Camera App is a nightmare on Corporate PCs and I wasted about an hour with a colleague trying to install it on a locked-down Windows machine.